TheHelmholtz/thehelmholtz.github.io/_posts/2017-10-08-wgan_energy.md

 matches the normalized $$Q'(x)$$.
 The generator's distribution is probably the closest we've got.
 One possible alternative might be to sample directly from normalized $$Q'(x)$$, but that''ll be a lot more expensive as it'll certainly involve MCMC.

+Another side note from this kind of reasoning is that, GANs actually aren't as adversarial as we normally would think.
+The discriminator's objective is not to defeat the generator.
+Rather, its objective is to approximate
+$$logP_{real}(x)$$.
+Also, the generator's objective is not to fool the discriminator, but to provide samples from the distribution defined by the discriminator.
+The generator is really a helper rather than an enemy.